MMoOn-Project/curation/README.md

 [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) that
 point to the `release` branch of referred repos.

-Thus, to get this repo in a working state perform init and update of these submodules after cloning via `git submodule update --init --remote`.
+To get this repo in a working state perform init and update of these submodules after cloning via `git submodule update --init --remote`.

 Use `git submodule foreach 'git checkout origin/release'` if you want to